Walsh pleased with players' performance at camp ahead of South Africa tour

 “And now we're just looking forward to playing South Africa and then the World Cup.
 I know the players are excited and ready to play cricket.”

-Both tours will see the team being away from the Caribbean for almost four months and CWI is ensuring that all players are in optimum health for the heavy workload of cricket ahead.
+Both tours will see the ladies being away from the Caribbean for almost four months and CWI is ensuring that all players are in optimum health for the heavy workload of cricket ahead.

+The West Indies Women will depart for South Africa first, where they will play one warm-up match and four One-Day Internationals against South Africa Women at the Imperial Wanderers in Johannesburg from January 15 to February 6.

 Experienced leg-spinner and right-handed batter Afy Fletcher, back with the team after a year of maternity leave, and uncapped players Kaysia Schultz, Mandy Mangru, and Jannillea Glasgow are in the 18-member squad that is captained by Stafanie Taylor.